Qtejada/Embedded-Encyclopedia/docs/encyclopedia/hardware/basics/Mosfets.md

 Ohmic
-- If VGS > VTH and VDS < VGS-VTH, then the MOSFET will act like a resistor.
+- If VGS > VTH and VDS < VGS, then the MOSFET will act like a resistor.
 As VDS increases, ID increases
 - In this region it has a small on-resistance `RDS(on)`, whose value depends on the device and on `VGS`.
+- What this means is that As VDS is < VGS, and VDS inreases, ID increases like if it were a resistor getting more voltage applied to it.

 Active
-- If VGS > VTH and VDS >= VGS-VTH, then the MOSFET will act as a current source and current is steady.
+- If VGS > VTH and VDS >= VGS, then the MOSFET will act as a current source and current is steady.
-- Amount of current is determined by the drive of the gate
+- Amount of current is now determined by the amount of drive of the gate, as long as the above conditinos hold true

-- How much drain–source current flows mainly depends on `VGS` when in saturation
-  - If `VGS` is higher above `VTH`, the channel is stronger and more current flows for the same `VDS`.
+- A Change in VDS, as long as it stays above VGS, does nothing to ID.

+- Best way to think about it IM: VGS is like a tube, VDS is the pressure in that tube
+- We need a certain tube size to even get any ID out, so VGS > VTH.

+- When we have a VDS (pressure) < VGS (tube size), then as VDS (tube size) increases, we can increase either VDS or VGS to get more ID.
+As long as the original conditions stay true, either will increase ID using this formula: ID = 1/R_on * VDS

+- When we have a VDS (Pressure) > VGS (tube size), we have the maximum amount of ID that can flow through that tube.
+Only way we can get more is if we increase our tube size.
+We are saturated (active) ID = k(VGS - Vth)^2